Holiday inspiration currently loading...

 By ferry back to the mainland, then onwards to Glasgow.
 Your route will bring you through the picture postcard village of Inveraray, where you might choose to stop off and visit the castle – still home to the Duke of Argyll – or stretch your legs at Crarae Gardens, featuring wonderful species of rhododendron and azalea.
-A final drive over the aptly named “Rest and Be Thankful” pass then along the shores of Loch Lomond leaves Argyll behind as you approach the outskirts of Glasgow and head for home.
+A final drive over the aptly named “Rest and Be Thankful” pass and along the shores of Loch Lomond leaves Argyll behind.
+Approach the outskirts of Glasgow and head for home.

-Prices are based on two people sharing a room for six nights on a bed & breakfast basis in our specially chosen selection of small hotels and guest houses, and includes ferry travel for car and passengers in one direction to Campbeltown from Ardrossan, and return to Islay, as well as a day return trip to Gigha.
+Prices are based on two people sharing an en-suite room for seven nights on a bed and breakfast basis in our specially chosen selection of small hotels and guest houses, and includes ferry travel for car and passengers in one direction to Arran from Ardrossan, to Kintyre from Arran and return to Islay.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.